 More than 2,300 colleges nationwide will convert your military experience into college credits.
 Converting your experience saves you time and money.
 Different colleges accept different credits.

 The synchronized transcript is based on the SMART model and presents:

 If you are prior Army, Coast Guard, Marine Corps or Navy, or do not have access to a Common Access Card (CAC) reader, you will need to register for a JST account.
 Active Duty, Reserve and Veterans of the Army, Coast Guard, Marine Corps and Navy are eligible for JST Transcripts.

 Use information on JST to help you write your job application and articulate your experience to potential employers.

 The Education Services Office offers Army tests that will help you advance your military career and turn your career experiences into college credits.
 To sign up for education testing, soldiers must contact our office for documentation and instructions by phone 317-964-7017 or email email@example.com.

 Once the form is completed, then email it to: firstname.lastname@example.org.
 When we receive your completed form, we will email you to schedule your testing and again to confirm the scheduled date.

-The following testing is available at any Ivy Tech Community College testing center at no cost to Indiana National Guard members and spouses.
-Call your local area school to learn more.
+The following testing is available through your local area school at no cost to Indiana National Guard members and their spouses:

 Indiana Army National Guard